CP1401/Practicals/prac_01/README.md

     travelled (in km) and the travel time in minutes.
 The user will then be shown the average speed (in km/hour) over the trip.

-When you've decomposed these small problems into their parts, plan solutions to each of them using either pseudocode or flowcharts.
+When you've decomposed these small problems into their parts, **write algorithms** for each of them using either pseudocode or flowcharts.
 At this stage, we're not too worried about getting the details 'perfect', we just want to get used to problem solving processes.

+As you do this, think about what **assumptions** you're making.
+Good assumptions are an important part of IT and problem solving.

+Potentially, you found it easier to write the algorithms after the "decomposition" step.
+As problems get bigger, we need to be more systematic about our methods.

 ## Python and PyCharm
-(Individual work now)
+(Individual work now.
+This section does not need to be submitted.)

 We are not going to write any substantial programs in this prac, but we are going to run PyCharm and see how it works.

-If you have your own computer, you can [follow these instructions to install Python 3 and PyCharm Professional](https://github.com/CP1404/Starter/wiki/Software-Setup).
+If you have your own computer, you can [follow these instructions to install Python 3 and PyCharm Professional](https://github.com/CP1404/Starter/wiki/Software-Setup) remembering you only need Python and PyCharm.

 Let's start by getting used to working with the PyCharm IDE (Integrated Development Environment).
 Note: Your screens may look different than our images or descriptions below depending on versions used.

 1. Run PyCharm.